robinmetral/website/src/pages/notes/whostyles-in-practice.md

 1. Copy the CSS over to your site
 2. Import the stylesheet in an iframe

-There's benefits and drawbacks to both approaches.
+There are benefits and drawbacks to both approaches.

 The first is the easiest, cleanest (because no iframes), most performant (because no iframes).
 But it will pin the styles to the point in time you copied them—if the author redesigns their site, the changes won't be reflected on yours.[^4]